lups2000/mitmproxy-MCP/docs/design.md

 - they should appear in mitmweb
 - they should be queryable through MCP read tools
 - they should be available to native tools like mark, comment, duplicate, replay, and delete

+### Exporting flows

+`export_flows`:

+- writes flows from real mitmproxy state to disk
+- supports HAR export and mitmproxy flow dump export
+- uses mitmproxy view selectors such as `@all`, `@marked`, and `@focus`

+This matters because export should reflect the real flows currently present in mitmproxy, not a separate MCP-only representation.

 ### Duplicate vs replay